-Man dies after his pants were trapped between subway doors in New York station
+Man dies after getting dragged onto subway tracks in New York station

 Man in his 30s dies after being dragged on to tracks at Avenue M station in Brooklyn

-A New York man has died after his pants were caught in a subway door, dragging him onto tracks and into the path of an oncoming train.
+A New York man has died after being dragged on tracks and into the path of an oncoming train.

-The man in his 30s was exiting a northbound Q train at the Avenue M station in Brooklyn when his clothing became caught in a door just before midnight on Wednesday, NYPD said in a statement.
+Marcus Bryant, 37, was exiting a northbound Q train at the Avenue M station in Brooklyn when he was caught between a subway car and the platform just before midnight on Wednesday, NYPD said in a statement.

-As the Q train pulled out of the station, the man was pulled onto tracks and struck by a second northbound Q train, authorities said.

-He was rushed to Brooklyn’s Maimonides Medical Center, where he was pronounced dead at 1am.
+Mr Bryant was rushed to Brooklyn’s Maimonides Medical Center, where he was pronounced dead at 1am.

-Police were unable to provide a description of the type of clothing he was wearing at the time.
+In a press briefing on Thursday afternoon, Richard Davey, the president of New York City Transit, contradicted an earlier statement from the NYPD that had claimed Mr Bryant’s clothing became caught in a train door.

+Mr Bryant had been caught between the train and the platform and fell into the pit between tracks as a northbound Q train passed over him, Mr Davey said.

+The MTA said functioning cameras at the station were being reviewed as part of the investigation.
+They are not being released publicly at this stage.

-The MTA said travel on the line was disrupted for several hours after the fatal incident.
+Travel on the line was disrupted for several hours after the fatal incident.

 The New York mass transit system has seen an increase in violent incidents so far in 2022.